 The purpose of this project area is to establish basic to advanced knowledge of and abilities in using photographic equipment, lighting, and composition to capture images, expressing feelings, and communicating ideas.
-4-H members can work through the three project levels, progressing from basic to advanced photography skills and techniques.
+Participants can work through the three project levels, progressing from basic to advanced photography skills and techniques.